ShoaibTaimur/bangladesh-2.0/README.md

 ## 📌 License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+You can use the code, modify and re-purpose it.

 ---